krisvanrens/coding-exercises/cpp-fundamentals-exercises/rpn-calculator/README.md

 Let's bring the calculator to life!
 In this step, a function called `calculate` is added that, depending on the provided operator, calculates the result of an operation with two operands.
+The local free function `calculate` is used only locally, so we add it to the anonymous namespace (see description for version 03).

 Next to support for `enum`/`enum class`/any integers, a `switch` statement can also be used for 8-bit character values.
 The operator token string value essentially is a character value, so we can use it here to "parse" the operator.